skills/connect-the-dots/README.md

 An important part of version control is the ability to look into the past.
 By using `git blame`, and finding the story behind a commit, we're able to do more than _blame_ people for code.
 We're able to see the story around why a commit was made.
 What is the associated pull request?
 Who approved the pull request?
 What tests were run on that commit before it was merged?

-The obvious reason to find things in history is to know about history.
-With issues and pull requests, we see a more complete story about about history, not just just the bare minimum.
+The obvious reason to find things in history is to know about the history.
+With issues and pull requests, we see a more complete story about about the history, not just just the bare minimum.

 ### What's `git blame`?